CAN'T SOLVE SOME PROBLEMS

 Visible 'celebrity' advocate

-Christopher Reeve is helping sensitize today's society to the urgency of medical research
+Christopher Reeve is helping sensitize today's society to the urgency of spinal cord research

 disabled to full opportunities for work and play.

 Rahman Davoodi of the